 The Ontarians with Disabilities Act, (ODA) 2001 requires all municipalities to prepare accessibility plans.
 Municipalities, including counties, of 10,000 or more residents are required to have an accessibility advisory committee, with members to include people with disabilities.

 The Huron County Accessibility Advisory Committee will start now to make Huron County accessible for people of all abilities.

-The Huron County Accessibility Advisory Committee shall assist Huron County Council and participating municipalities to fulfill the purpose of the Ontarians with Disabilities Act, 2001 and the Accessibility for Ontarians with Disabilities Act by providing vision, direction and advice towards the removal of barriers by 2025.
+The Huron County Accessibility Advisory Committee shall assist Huron County Council and participating municipalities to fulfill the purpose of thelegislation by providing vision, guidance and advice towards the removal of barriers by 2025.

 - The authority to establish the Huron County Accessibility Advisory Committee originated from the provisions of the Ontarians with Disabilities Act and will continue to exist under the provisions of the Accessibility for Ontarians with Disabilities Act.

 - The Huron County Accessibility Advisory Committee shall operate in accordance with the procedures set out in this document.

 - The Huron County Accessibility Advisory Committee is the advisory committee to Huron County Council and participating municipalities for fulfilling the purpose of the Ontarians with Disabilities Act and the Accessibility for Ontarians with Disabilities Act.